-Regardless of scientific approach, improvements in cognition and function remains a key criterion for FDA approval of a new drug in Alzheimer's disease, a hurdle which, to date, no drug candidate has met with clear and compelling clinical data in nearly two decades.
+Regardless of scientific approach, improvement in both cognition and health function remains a key criterion for a new drug in Alzheimer's disease to receive full, unconditional marketing approval from the FDA, a hurdle which, to date, no drug candidate has met with clear and compelling clinical data in nearly two decades.

 Our competitors may have significantly greater financial resources, an established presence in the market, expertise in research and development, manufacturing, preclinical and clinical testing, obtaining regulatory approvals and reimbursement and marketing-approved products.
-These competitors also compete with us in recruiting and retaining qualified scientific and technical personnel, establishing clinical study sites and patient registration for clinical studies, as well as in acquiring or developing technologies complementary to, or necessary for, our programs.
+These competitors compete with us in recruiting and retaining qualified scientific and technical personnel, establishing clinical study sites and patient registration for clinical studies, as well as in acquiring or developing technologies complementary to, or necessary for, our programs.
 Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.

 The key competitive factors affecting the success of simufilam, and any other product candidates that we develop to address neurodegenerative disorders, if approved, are likely to be their efficacy, safety, convenience, price, the level of generic competition, patient and physician acceptance and the availability of reimbursement from government and other third-party payors.
-Our commercial opportunity could be reduced or eliminated if our competitors develop and commercialize products that are more effective, have fewer or less severe side effects, are more convenient or are less expensive than any products that we may develop.
+Our commercial opportunity could be reduced or eliminated if our competitors develop and commercialize products that are more effective, have fewer or less severe side effects, are more convenient or are less expensive than products that we may develop.

 Our competitors also may obtain FDA approval for their products more rapidly than we may obtain approval for ours.
-For example, in June 2021, Biogen, Inc., a large biopharmaceutical company, received FDA approval for aducanumab (human monoclonal antibody) for the treatment of Alzheimer's disease using an accelerated approval pathway.
+For example, in June 2021, the FDA approved aducanumab (human monoclonal antibody; Biogen, Inc.) for the treatment of Alzheimer's disease using an accelerated approval pathway.
 Aducanumab's safety and efficacy profile is complex and subject to debate.
 Since its approval in 2021, aducanumab has had modest clinical utilization due to its high cost, lack of widespread reimbursement and other reasons.
-We are also aware that Eli Lilly, a large biopharmaceutical company, has announced that in 2022 it plans to petition the FDA for accelerated approval of donanemab, its monoclonal antibody drug candidate for the proposed treatment of Alzheimer's disease.
+In January 2023, the FDA approved lecanumab (humanized version of a mouse monoclonal antibody; Eisai Co., Ltd) for the treatment of Alzheimer's disease using an accelerated approval pathway.
+Both drugs are delivered by infusion.